Limit the Use of Data Areas – and Boost Performance

 Why are they so fast?

 User spaces are normal permanent objects.
-You can save and restore them like any other object, and they can significantly reduce the resource usage of your programs.
+You can save and restore them like any other object, and they can be shared across jobs (given the right authority).

 How to identify data area hotspots